openshift-integration/camel-k-example-knative/readme.didact.md

 The market data feed available in the mesh can be now used to create different prediction algorithms that can publish events when they believe it's the right time to sell or buy bitcoins, depending on the trend of the exchange.

-In this example, we're going to run the *same (basic) [algorithm](didact://?commandId=vscode.open&projectFilePath=algorithms/SimpleAlgorithm.java "Opens the algorithm definition"){.didact} with different parameters*, obtaining two predictors.
+In this example, we're going to run the same (basic) algorithm with different parameters*, obtaining two predictors.
 The algorithm is basic and it's just computing if the BTC variation respect to the last observed value is higher than a threshold (expressed in percentage).
 The algorithm is bound to the event mesh via the [Predictor.java](didact://?commandId=vscode.open&projectFilePath=Predictor.java "Opens the predictor definition"){.didact} integration file.